 Politics

 As a world politics expert's view expressed as Iran's support to China by sending masks.
 On the other side, the ambas¬sador of the People's Republic of China to Tehran, started a direct communication to reduce the fear among the Iranians via his Twitter account.
 However, Iran's social media were criticizing Chinese tourists who were spending their New Year holidays in Iran.
-Iran's President is also criticized by experts and, at the same time, requested to revise his actions., Chief of the Medical Council of Iran requested to avoid presenting a "semi-normal" picture of the situation in the country as the COVID-19.
-Editorial also expressed doctors' views where doctors` warned government not to create false sense of security and not to undermine society's psychological health (Theran Times, March 31, 2020)..
-As political issues editorial criticized US President Donald Trump`s "maximum pressure" policy that slapped the harshest ever sanctions in history against Iran.
+Iran's President is also criticized by experts and, at the same time, is requested to revise his actions., Chief of the Medical Council of Iran requested to avoid presenting a "semi-normal" picture of the situation in the country as the COVID-19.
+Editorial also expressed doctors' views where doctors` warned government not to create false sense of security and not to undermine society's psychological health (Theran Times, March 31, 2020).
+As political issues editorial criticized US President Donald Trump’s "maximum pressure" policy that slapped the harshest ever sanctions in history against Iran.

-Governance and Institutions
+Governance and institutions

 In February, Tehran Times experts attempted to justify the delayed announcement of the outbreak of COVID-19 in the central city of Qom.
 It analyzed government roles and duties and mechanism to announce the outbreak of the virus.
 Editorial stated that typically, strange incidents similar to epidemic diseases should publicly announce after conducting accurate assessments and detailed probes in order not to create panic in the society.